vaadin/framework/CONTRIBUTING.md

     This change also makes it easy to not load Font Awesome when using Valo by setting $v-font-awesome:false

     For backwards compatibility, Font Awesome is loaded by default

+### Reference an Issue:

+If applicable, reference an open issue that your pull request resolves as described in [this article](https://help.github.com/articles/closing-issues-using-keywords/).
+In the example given above this corresponds to the line

+    Closes #123456

+where `123456` is the hypothetical issue number.

 # Include a test